10 KPIs to Effectively Track Your ESG Strategy in Distributed Facilities

 5. Value Added to the Economy Through Cost Avoidance

-6. Adherence to Applicable Laws Governing Environmental Responsibility
+6. Applicable Laws Governing Environmental Responsibility

 7. Investment Costs Versus Savings